callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 ### Connect to the AD2CP

-1. Ensure that both glider and ethernet cable are powered **off**.
+1. Ensure that both glider and AD2CP ethernet cable are powered **off**.
 It is not necessary to disconnect the AD2CP to glider serial cable at the port marked "R"
-2. Remove the dummy plug and connect the 8 pin cable to the starboard port of the AD2CP, the port is marked "E" for ethernet. **Note** the serial and ethernet ports on the glider AD2CP are the opposite way round to that shown in the Signature 1000 guide.
+2. Remove the dummy plug and connect the 8 pin subsea connector to the starboard port of the AD2CP, the port is marked "E" for ethernet. **Note** the serial and ethernet ports on the glider AD2CP are the opposite way round to that shown in the Signature 1000 guide.
 3. Connect the ethernet cable to your windows computer.
 4. Connect the power supply and power the cable.
 The ethernet port on your computer should light up.
 The blue light between the transducers on the AD2CP should turn on.
 5. Open the Signature Deployment software and wait 1-2 minutes for the AD2CP to assign an IP address.
 6. In Signature Deployment select menu option "Discover," you should see a line of data appear with the sensor highlighted in red.
 Right click this and select "view in browser" to see instrument information and download data files.
 Select "open in command mode" to control the instrument and conduct bench tests.

-The Signature Deployment software expects sensors from the Signature range but has the capability to interact with the glider mounted AD2CP.
+The Signature Deployment software expects sensors from the Nortek Signature range but has the capability to interact with the glider mounted AD2CP.
 Using this software it is possible to communicate with the AD2CP via a terminal emulator, download files from the AD2CP and start recording data.
 Data visualization/interpretation is not supported as of September 2020.

 ### Bench test the AD2CP